ethyl2/games-of-life-showcase/README.md

 ## Please feel free to add your Game of Life to this showcase, and then submit a pull request!

+1. Add a screenshot of your game in the src/images directory.
+2. In src/data/projects, import your image and add an object with your url, name, and imgSrc in the projects array.

 ---

 ## Available Scripts